-28.2 Enabling or Disabling NetworkManager
+28.2 Enabling or disabling NetworkManager

-On laptop computers, NetworkManager is enabled by default.
-However, it can be at any time enabled or disabled in the YaST Network Settings module.
+On desktop and laptop computers, NetworkManager is enabled by default.
+You can disable and enable it at any time using the Network Settings module in YaST.

 - 1. Run YaST and go to System > Network Settings. - 2.
 The Network Settings dialog opens.
 Go to the Global Options tab. - 3.
 To configure and manage your network connections with NetworkManager: - a.
-In the Network Setup Method field, select User Controlled with NetworkManager.
+In the Network Setup Method field, select User Controlled with NetworkManager. - b.
+Click OK and close YaST. - c.
+Configure your network connections with NetworkManager as described in Section 28.3, "Configuring network connections".

+4. To deactivate NetworkManager and control the network with your own configuration:

+a.
+In the Network Setup Method field, choose Controlled by wicked.

 - b.
-Click OK and close YaST. - c.
-Configure your network connections with NetworkManager as described in Section 28.3, "Configuring Network Connections". - 4.
-To deactivate NetworkManager and control the network with your own configuration: - a.
-In the Network Setup Method field, choose Controlled by wicked. - b.
 Click OK. - c.
 Set up your network card with YaST using automatic configuration via DHCP or a static IP address.

-Find a detailed description of the network configuration with YaST in Section 13.4, "Configuring a Network Connection with YaST".
+Find a detailed description of the network configuration with YaST in Section 13.4, "Configuring a network connection with YaST".

-28.3 Configuring Network Connections
+28.3 Configuring network connections